ssorrrell/coco3-extended-color-basic-vscode/README.md

 The most complicated setup is a Language Server Protocol.
 Where a lexer and parser are in a separate code space, possibly different language, perform the difficult analysis of the code, and return answers to the editor.
 Language Servers use a protocol that is implemented by multiple editors like Eclipse and VS Code.
 For example, this is how VS Code provides CSharp support via the Omnisharp Extension.

 It's possible to use Language Server Protocol AND VS Code API together for the extension.
-And either way you have to right a TextMate grammar file to get colorization of the words, which is heavy on Regular Expressions.
+And either way you have to write a TextMate grammar file to get colorization of the words, which is heavy on Regular Expressions.
+Semantic Tokens from the Language Server can be used to improve the accuracy of the regex grammar.

 ## References

-This extension is forked and heavily modified from the extension by Serpen for VBScript.
+This extension is cloned and heavily modified from the extension by Serpen for VBScript.

 The xxx.tmLanguage.json uses a different parser than the standard MS engine.
 This reg ex engine can help.
 <https://rubular.com/>